axibase/atsd/api/data/messages/webhook.md

     entity = jenkins
     ```

-1. The entity can be specified literally by adding an `entity` parameter to the query string, for example `/api/v1/messages/webhook/jenkins?entity=test-1`
+1. Specify the entity literally by adding an `entity` parameter to the query string, for example `/api/v1/messages/webhook/jenkins?entity=example`

     ```elm
-    entity = test-1
+    entity = example
     ```

-1. The entity can be extracted from a JSON field by referencing the field full name with `command.entity` parameter, for example `/api/v1/messages/webhook/jenkins?command.entity=server.name`
+1. Extract an entity name from a JSON field by referencing the full field name with the `command.entity` parameter, for example `/api/v1/messages/webhook/jenkins?command.entity=server.name`

     ```json
     {
       "server": {
-        "name": "test-2",
+        "name": "example",
         "site": "NUR"
       }
     }
     ```

     ```elm
-    entity = test-2
+    entity = example
     ```

-1. The entity can be extracted from request headers by specifying the header name, for example `/api/v1/messages/webhook/jenkins?header.entity=X-AXI-Region`
+1. Extract entity name from request headers by specifying the header name, for example `/api/v1/messages/webhook/jenkins?header.entity=X-AXI-Region`

     HTTP request headers: